-Our wonderful and experience staff is trained to make all of our patients comfortable, and we offer video games, pet gerbils, toys, and iPods to help your children to feel more relaxed.
+Our wonderful and experience staff is trained to make all of our patients comfortable, and we offer video games, pet gerbils, toys, and movies on the iPad to help your children to feel more relaxed.
 We understand that children are often nervous when coming to our office, so we can also offer nitrous oxide in order to help relieve their anxiety.

 A check-up once every six months is generally recommended to prevent cavities and other possible dental problems.
 However, your child’s personal oral health may require more frequent visits to our office.